OUR PROGRAMS

 SCHOOL-BASED GARDENING & COOKING PROGRAMS

-• Common Threads’ Food Educators lead fall and spring garden lessons connecting the garden to science, nutrition, environmental stewardship, socio-emotional learning, math, and literacy.
+• Lead fall and spring garden lessons connecting the garden to science, nutrition, environmental stewardship, socio-emotional learning, math, and literacy

 • Provide cooking lessons during the winter months featuring vegetables grown in school gardens and local farms.
 Check out some of our recipes here!

-We also operate Covid-safe after-school programs as they are approved by particular schools and school districts on a case-by-case basis.
+We also operate after-school clubs as they are approved by particular schools and school districts on a case-by-case basis.

 For a current list of schools participating in gardening & cooking programs, please view our partners on the Supporters & Partners page.